-Hancock-Wood Electric Cooperative is deploying new, digital meters to improve the efficiency and reliability of our electric system.
+Hancock-Wood Electric Cooperative has completed and deployed new, digital meters to improve the efficiency and reliability of our electric system.
 The Turtle power-line carrier system automated reader currently in place is obsolete technology and soon will no longer be supported.
-We thank you for your patience while we make these system upgrades that will enhance your service reliability.

 With these new meters, Hancock-Wood Electric Cooperative can read the meter remotely from our central office.
 Information from the meter is recorded and transmitted back to the co-op.
 Transmitting this information electronically means that a meter reader no longer comes to your house in person.

-Why are we changing to the digital meters?
+Why did we change to the digital meters?
 What are the benefits?